-\begin{prop} \vlabel{thm1} Let $G$ be a group definable in $\calu$, and assume that $G$ is definably quasi-simple (resp. definably quasi-semi-simple).
-Then there are a definable subgroup $G_0$ of finite index in $G$, a $\Delta$-simple (resp. $\Delta$-semi-simple) $\Delta$-algebraic group $H$ defined and split over $\rat$, and a definable homomorphism $\phi:G_0\to H(\calu)$, with finite kernel and Zariski dense image.
+\begin{prop} Let $G$ be a group definable in $\calu$, and assume that $G$ is definably quasi-simple (resp. definably quasi-semi-simple).
+Then there are a definable subgroup $G_0$ of finite index in $G$, a simple (resp. semi-simple) algebraic group $H$ defined and split over $\rat$, and a definable homomorphism $\phi:G_0\to H(\calu)$, with finite kernel and Zariski dense image.
 Moreover, if $\bar G$ is the connected component of the Kolchin closure of $\phi(G_0)$, then $\bar G$ is $\Delta$-simple (resp. $\Delta$-semi-simple). \end{prop}